-In our last dental blog on sports drinks, we learned that sports drinks are not as healthy as you might think.
+Sports drinks are not as healthy as you might think.
 In fact, sports drinks have a deadly combination of sugar and acidity that can wreak havoc on your tooth enamel.
 Weakened enamel creates an environment for cavities, tooth sensitivity, and staining.
-If you are an athlete this news may be disappointing; however, our Lake Forest dentist, Dr. Fondriest has tips for drinking sports drinks responsibly.
+If you are an athlete this news may be disappointing; however, Dr. Fondriest has tips for drinking sports drinks responsibly.

 Sports Drinks Create Environments for Cavities

 The International Association for Dental Research in Miami conducted an experiment to study the effects of drinks like Gatorade, Powerade, Life Water, Vitamin Water, and Propel Fit Water.
 Since cow teeth are anatomically similar to human teeth, these were used to examine the results of prolonged exposure to each beverage.
 To replicate drinking sports drink throughout the day, researchers from the New York University College of Dentistry immersed the teeth in each beverage for 15 minutes at a time.
 When the teeth were not soaking in sports drinks, they were kept in saliva, as your teeth would be inside the mouth.
 This cycle continued for 75 to 90 minutes, mimicking the average time teenagers spend consuming these beverages.